Monday, May 27, 2024

 If you can't convince them confuse them

-If the person doing the job evaluation doesn’t put in enough effort to understand the organization context and the responsibilities of the other jobs around the role being evaluated, one might have a decent chance of getting a higher job evaluation by confusing the job evaluator!
+If the person doing the job evaluation doesn’t put in enough effort to understand the organization context and the responsibilities of the other jobs around the role being evaluated, one might have a decent chance of getting a higher job evaluation by confusing the job evaluator on the contribution the particular job makes!
+A liberal use of organization-specific jargon might not also be a bad idea!

 Other tricks of the trade